FreeHtml-Templates/Small-content-website/README.md

-# Hello AHMAD CREATORS Reprsenting,
+# Hello AHMAD CREATORS Reprsenting Again,
+# Today we have a brand new website that we created with Bootstrap 5.

 # Small content Website.
-# Here is a brand new Small content Website with mail function Created by HTML, CSS Javascript and PHP.
+# Here is a brand new Small content Website with mail function Created by HTML, CSS, Javascript, Bootstrap5 and PHP.

 -	You can find out !
 CSS file in the folder (css/style.css).